-- To turn off traction control, press and release 3/4 on the center console.
-The traction off light (/2) illuminates. - To turn off both traction control and StabiliTrak, press and hold 幕, until the traction off light 俭 and the StabiliTrak OFF light 幕 illuminate.
+- To turn off traction control, press and release and release on the center console.
+The Traction Off light (2) illuminates. - To turn off both traction control and StabiliTrak, press and hold ♣, until the Traction Off light ♠ and the StabiliTrak Off light ♣ illuminate.

-• Press and release 🛱 again to turn on both systems.
+Press and release a again to turn on both systems.

-See Traction Control/Electronic Stability Control ⇔ 235.
+See Traction Control/Electronic Stability Control ⇔ 218.